 It can be tricky to navigate the process of obtaining a working holiday visa and getting a job in a foreign country.
-Lucky for you, Stepabroad offers Canadians direct assistance through each step of their visa application in our Japan Send Off Package.
+Lucky for you, Stepabroad offers Canadians direct assistance through each step of their visa application on our Japan Working Holiday Programs.

-The first step before applying is to ensure you are eligible for the visa.
-We have put together a handy eligibility check list you can use to determine if you qualify.
+The first step before applying is to ensure you are eligible for the visa, which you can check here.
 Before reading further, we recommend making sure you meet the requirements.

 Process Time: At least one week.
 You must apply at least 3 weeks before your departure date.